awesomeeng/zephjs/README.md

 ## The Awesome Engineering Company

 ZephJS is written and maintained by The Awesome Engineering Company.
-We believe in building clean, configurable, creative software for engineers and architects and customers.
+The Awesome Engineering Company believes in building clean, configurable, creative software for engineers and architects and customers.

 To learn more about The Awesome Engineering Company and our suite of products, visit us on the web at https://awesomeeng.com.